Jackson County audit identifies concerns over assessment procedures

-KANSAS CITY, Mo. -- The State Auditor's office released its final report on Jackson county this week, highlighting several concerns over the county's property reassessment in 2019.
+KANSAS CITY, MO (KCTV) -- The State Auditor's office released its final report on Jackson county this week, highlighting several concerns over the county's property reassessment in 2019.

 The report concluded that Jackson county "...needs to improve controls and procedures in its assessment department to ensure effective and efficient future reassessments," according to a news release highlighting the state's findings.